Jackson Soloist: Production era (1990s)

 The next big change occurred in 1990.
 At this time the company decided to offer Soloists in production runs rather than make them to order.
 These are marked by the UO serial number code.
 The J+4 digit number continued on only through the Custom Shop.

 Many different models were unveiled through the 1990s.
 It also saw the introduction of the imported Jackson Soloists at this time.
 The JT6 tremolos were dropped in favor of the Schaller Floyd Rose style, which are recessed into the face of the body.
 Later in the decade, genuine Floyd Rose models returned.

 Basic ID

 Domestic headstock logos will have "Made in USA" below or beside the logo.
 Guitars with the "Professional" and "Performer" logos are always imported.
 A USA J series serial number will always have 4 or 5 digits later, but any more means that it is an imported guitar.
 Archtop Soloist models have a JA + 4 digit number serial number.

 For the 1980s custom era, the two standard classifications were the Student and Custom model.
 Student models featured rosewood fretboards and dot inlays.
+Early rosewood fretboards were Brazilian Rosewood.
 Custom models feature bound ebony fretboards, pearl sharkfin inlays, and binding on the headstock.
 There are many examples which blur the line.
 Often one can find examples with alternate fretboard material, or Student models with binding.
 Any option was available on request.

 All Soloists are made using neck-thru the body construction.